Richardaeld/MonaMemorabilia/README.md

     + Safari and Chrome
 + Mac OX X Yosemite and Mavericks
     + Chrome

-## Not Supported Determined by Browserstack and Version of Bootstrap
-+ Internet explorer 9 and older
-+ Opera 12.15 and older
-+ Firefox 3.6 and older
-+ Safari 8.0 and older

-## Web Browsers That Support Transition Effects Used
-+ Chrome 26.0 and newer
-+ Internet explorer 10 and newer
-+ Firefox 16 and newer
-+ Safari 6.1 and newer
-+ Opera 12.1 and newer

 ## Scalability
 + Adding a user operable slide-bar to change images from the original to an edited version could offer better representation on the digital